Endless Summer SALE · UP TO 65% OFF Summer SALE · 65% OFF Ends in Bundle up & save · buy more, save more · up to 65% off Shop Bundles →

 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This guide provides educational, state‑specific information on Massachusetts hemp and hemp‑derived cannabinoid laws as of June 1, 2026.
+This guide provides educational, state‑specific information on hemp and hemp‑derived cannabinoid laws in Massachusetts as of July 1, 2026.
 It is for educational purposes only and not legal advice.

 Massachusetts, USA hemp laws: quick overview